Kiyoshi Igusa

 Kiyoshi Igusa (born November 28, 1949) is a Japanese-American mathematician and a professor at Brandeis University.
 He works in representation theory and topology.

 Education and career

-He studied at the University of Chicago and Princeton University, where he obtained his Ph.D. in 1979, under the direction of Allen Hatcher.
+He studied at the University of Chicago and Princeton University, where he obtained his Ph.D. in 1979, under the direction of Allen Hatcher and Wu-Chung Hsiang.

 From 1981 to 1983, he was a Sloan Fellow, and since 2012 he is a Fellow of the American Mathematical Society.

+In 1990, he gave an invited lecture at the International Congress of Mathematicians in Kyoto (Topology Section).

 Personal life

 Igusa's father, Jun-Ichi Igusa, was also a mathematician.
 Igusa is married to Gordana Todorov, with whom he is a frequent collaborator.